-If you're looking for the perfect bready Paleo AIP stuffing, continue reading!
-The holidays can be a bit of a weird time when you’re doing AIP.
+If you're looking for the perfect AIP bread stuffing, continue reading!
+The holidays can be a bit of a weird time when you're doing AIP.
 There are some classic holiday foods like turkey, sweet potatoes, salads, and roasted veggies that are naturally AIP compliant for the most part but what do you do about stuffing??

 Stuffing is kind of a tricky one.
 Most AIP stuffings either have you making an AIP bread first, then incorporating it into a stuffing mixture, while others leave out the bread entirely.
 These methods are fine but if you're wanting a bread-like stuffing without the added time and effort of making the bread first, this is the recipe for you!

 This stuff is so darn easy to make and so delicious.
 My husband said it's one of his favorite dishes I've ever made (and he is brutally honest when it comes to tasting my recipes).
 The beauty of this recipe as mentioned above is that you get the breadiness without having to make the bread.

 Instead, you'll just saute some veggies (and fruit), mix in some tigernut flour, then add a gelatin/broth mixture and bake it.
 It bakes up beautifully with a fluffy texture and a satisfying balance of flavors.